Fit an oblique random survival forest

 .
 Two forests grown with the same number of trees and the same seeds will have the exact same out-of-bag samples, making out-of-bag error estimates of the forests more comparable.
 IfNULL

-(the default), no seeds are set during the training process.- attach_data
+(the default), seeds are picked at random.- attach_data

 (logical) if